caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 A Hyperobject's subscription to itself, used to update QUERY nodes.
 - Bypass Content Filter
 - Makes progress even while Circuit Breaker is tripped
+- Logical: potentially implemented by e.g. gossip protocol; the salient feature is that it is downstream from the event log

 Discussion
 ==========